nagix/chartjs-plugin-streaming/docs/guide/getting-started.md

 const chart = new Chart(ctx, {
   options: {
     plugins: {
-      // Change options for ALL labels of THIS CHART
+      // Change options for ALL axes of THIS CHART
       streaming: {
         duration: 20000
       }